HiGregory/higregory/README.md

 ### Hi there 👋

 Hey there, I'm Gregory.
 I co-started DataGovs.
-I am using TextSQL to make it easier for everyone to be a data analyst and lower the barriers to monitoring data for biz teams tracking regulatory changes.
+I am using TextSQL to make it easier for everyone to be a data analyst without knowing SQL.

 More about me and what I work on: